jsdom/webidl2js/README.md

 Returns the corresponding impl class instance for a given wrapper class instance, or returns the argument back if it is not an implementation class instance.

+### `registerConstructor(globalObject, key, constructor)`

+Tells webidl2js about a type associated with the given realm (`globalObject`).
+This can be called prior to installing interfaces to supply the correct in-realm value for types not exposed on the global object itself.
+Currently the only documented key is `"%AsyncIteratorPrototype%"`, for specifying the prototype to inherit from when creating async iterators.

 ## Web IDL features

 webidl2js is implementing an ever-growing subset of the Web IDL specification.
 So far we have implemented: